codingotaku/Animu-Downloaderu/README.md

 ## Notes

 1. Now has two Servers (Anime1, and GogoAnime),
-1. Uses AnimeCrawlerAPI [github](https://github.com/codingotaku/AnimeCrawlerAPI) [gitlab](https://gitlab.com/codingotaku/AnimeCrawlerAPI) for fetching Anime.
+1. Uses AnimeCrawlerAPI ([github](https://github.com/codingotaku/AnimeCrawlerAPI), [gitlab](https://gitlab.com/codingotaku/AnimeCrawlerAPI)) for fetching Anime.
-1. Modified code so that it would be easier to add new servers in the future! ([this file](https://github.com/codingotaku/Animu-Downloaderu/blob/master/src/main/java/com/codingotaku/apps/source/AnimeSources.java))
+1. Modified code so that it would be easier to add new servers in the future! ([this file](./src/main/java/com/codingotaku/apps/source/AnimeSources.java))
 We might add more servers in the future!
 1. Android version coming soon!

- **I do not support piracy!**, The only reason for me making this app was because of the DRM/licensing crap that mainstream anime hosing services created and the ad+tracking bullshit in other websites adopted to.
+ **I do not support piracy!**, The only reason for me making this app was because of the DRM and licensing that mainstream anime hosing services has and the ad+tracking malware other websites adopted to.
 ___

 ## About the App